niknaaks/credit_card_fraud_detector/README.md

-# Project 1: Credit Card Fraud Detector
+# Credit Card Fraud Detector 💳

 Welcome to the Credit Card Fraud Detector project!
 This project aims to build a machine learning model to detect fraudulent credit card transactions.